Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       still conform to [[!MPEGCMAF]] clause 7.3.
    5. CMAF timed metadata tracks MAY carry EventMessageBox'es as defined in [[!MPEGDASH]] clause 5.10.3.3. in the metadata samples.
-The best way to create such a track is based on MPEG-B part 18 as defined in ISO/IEC 23001-18.
+The best way to create such a track is based on ISO/IEC 23001-18 (under development).
 Some deprecated implementations may use DASHEventMessageBox'es as defined in ISO/IEC 23009-1.
 Using DASHEventMessageBox'es directly in samples may be implemented as follows:

       5a.
 In the case of 5, version 1 SHOULD be used, in case version 0 is used, the presentation_time_delta refers to presentation time of the sample